santagoy/san-tagoy-xyz/content/_index.md

 platen:
   table_of_contents:
     render: false
+lastmod: 2023-06-14T22:59:20.047Z
 ---

 # Road to Better Writing

 ---

-## Marketing is insidious, which is why I made this site: partly for marketing myself.
+Marketing is insidious, which is why I made this site: partly for marketing myself.
+{ .hero }

 I write things that are hopefully useful for people in the hobby.
 You can find my random entries in [**BLOG POSTS**](posts/_index.md).